 - mutational and developmental biases in the generation of variation can be evolutionary causes.

 Once we have added this vital piece of conceptual infrastructure, it then becomes possible to build a larger framework for causal theories.
-By appealing directly to the introduction process as an alternative type of population-genetic causation, we can specify complete chains of causation from internal features that determine mutational and developmental propensities of variation, to quantifiable evolutionary behavior, via the population-genetic consequences of biases in the introduction process.
+By appealing directly to the introduction process as an alternative type of causation, we can specify complete chains of causation from internal features that determine mutational and developmental propensities of variation, to quantifiable evolutionary behavior, via the population-genetic consequences of biases in the introduction process.

 Let us briefly consider how to utilize the concept of biases in the introduction process (as a genuine cause of evolutionary orientation or direction) to specify a causal grounding for 3 historic themes of internalist thinking: